 Drone Sales, Repair, Training, and Customization

 Drones are fragile devices that are prone to failure and damage, particularly if misused.
 And even though prices have declined significantly, most drones are still too expensive to simply throw away.

-If you are an expert with drones and are mechanically inclined with a knowledge of electronics, drone sales, repair, and customization could be a lucrative business for you.
+If you are an expert with drones and are mechanically inclined with a knowledge of electronics, then drone sales, repair, and customization could be lucrative businesses for you.

-In addition, drones require knowledge and skills to operate them safely, creating a demand for experienced drone instructors.
-If you have the appropriate UAV skills, experience, and certifications, why not offer your services as a trainer?
+Drones require knowledge and skills to operate safely, creating a demand for experienced drone instructors.
+If you have the appropriate UAS (unmanned aircraft system) skills, experience, and FAA certifications, why not offer your services as a trainer?

 Commercial, Industrial, and Insurance Inspections

-As with roof and building inspections, drones are increasingly being used in other industries to perform inspections that are costly or hazardous for humans to perform.
-This includes large and difficult-to-access structures such as:
+As with roof and building inspections, drones are increasingly being used in other industries for inspections that are costly or hazardous for humans to perform, such as the following difficult-to-assess structures:

 - Cell and TV towers